Frances Anne Hopkins: Artistic career

-Late life
+Later life

 After moving back to England, Frances Anne Hopkins continued to paint or draw almost daily.
 She worked out of her own studio in Hampstead, England.
 Hopkins completed several oil paintings that reflected her life in Canada, using her memories of the Canadian landscape and sketches she had produced while living there as references.
 Her husband died in England in 1893, causing Hopkins to become more deeply involved in the business aspect of her art career in order to provide herself with additional income.
 This involvement consisted of producing paintings on demand for her clients, sending her artwork to various art dealers and commercial galleries, and selling her own work, which she set the prices for herself.
 She also continued to exhibit her work at the Royal Academy in London, with her last exhibition being held in 1902.
-Hopkins died in Hampstead, England on 5 March 1919.
+Hopkins died in Hampstead, London, on 5 March 1919.
 She was eighty-one years old.

 Style and works

 Hopkins' sea voyage with her HBC-affiliated husband had a significant impact to her artworks.
 The theme of canoe handling is consistent in her paintings and sketches.
 The vastness of the ocean became Hopkins' workspace, where she had fostered her creativity.
 Her subject matter was genre and landscape.
 The paintings show voyageurs and their canoes with her husband and herself amongst the paddlers.
 In her paintings, she portrayed in great detail the needed skills in the manoeuvring of canoes placed in romantic scenes.
 Her contemporary subjects displayed vivid realism.
 Her oeuvre embodies the voyageur's vigour, concentration, endurance, and competence.
 Critics applauded her knack for clarity and accuracy.
 This painting style of realism has been associated with her, although, her style remains unidentified.
 Moreover, some of her paintings depict a blend of romantic idealism, notably, the naturalistic aspect of her other works.

 In 1860, Hopkin's artworks were first on display at the London exhibition.
 At the Royal Society of British Artists Exhibition, three of her watercolour paintings were on display.
 Canoes in a Fog - Lake Superior was a stepping stone for Hopkins; this was the first of her many paintings that will make it to the Royal Academy of London.
 A total of five other paintings made it to the list which is: Left to Die, Canadian Voyageurs on Lake Superior starting at Sunrise, Wilfred Hopkins (Portrait of Son) and lastly Running a rapid on the Mattawa River, Canada, these were accomplished from the year 1869 to 1878.
-Today, many of her paintings are part of the collection of the National Library and Archives of Canada.
+Today, many of her paintings are part of the collection of the Library and Archives of Canada.